 - AEM Navigator is an online interactive tool to help with decision-making around accessible educational materials for an individual student.
 The four major decision points in the process include 1) determination of need, 2) selection of format(s), 3) acquisition of format(s), and 4) selection of supports for use.

-Assistive technology annotated bibliography, from the National Technical Assistance Center on Transition.
+Annotated AT bibliography (PDF, 20 pages, 2016) from the National Technical Assistance Center on Transition.
 Its purpose is to summarize research and resources to update families, educators, and researchers on current knowledge related to assistive technology and secondary transition.
-PDF, 20 pages, 2016

 Keene State College’s Free and Low-Cost Assistive Technology resource is easy to use.
 It suggests AT useful for college work and those aiming at college work.